 Cesar has been with the iO theater for over 15 years.
 In that time, he has had the pleasure – and honor – of studying and playing with some of the best improvisational teachers in he world, including the late Del Close.

 He has coached and performed with numerous teams and also teaches improv around the country in academic and corporate workshops.
 (Click on image for his full bio)

 He can currently be seen playing at iO with the teams “Felt”, “Heraldo”, “Smokin’ Hot Dad”, and with iO’s longest running show, “The Armando Diaz Experience and Hootenanny”.

 Katie Klein is from Shaker Heights, Ohio. she began performing in Washington DC, with iMusical at the Washington improv theater and with friends at the DC improv.
+She then trained at iO, and the Second City conservatory.
 She loves performing and teaching improv around the country.
-She is currently on the Second City e.t.c stage and performs every Wednesday at iO with her pals in the Late 90’s and Virgin Daiquiri.
-She can also be seen playing at other theaters with her sisters in Superhuman and with her incredible husband Neil in Ed and Kath.
+She is a recent alumni of the Second City e.t.c stage writing and performing in “A Red Line Runs Through It” and “Fantastic Super Great Nation Numero Uno”.
+She performs every Wednesday at iO with her pals in the Late 90’s and Virgin Daiquiri. …Read Full Bio

 Kevin Knickerbocker began his theatre career at age five as Forgetty the Elephant in the Beaumont KIDmunity Players’ production of The Friendship Club.
 Around Chicago, he was a part of Susan at CIC, a cast member of The TomKat Project at the Upstairs Gallery and beyond, and directed John Reynolds’ A Slice of Life at the Annoyance.
 At iO he has been very, very proud to be half of Live!
 Tonight!
 With Kevin and Nick (Characters Welcome), as well as independent team DMNK and io Harold team Meridian.